 It’s very important that when creating your website, you’re making sure that your information is not only useful and relevant, but also clear and written in an accessible format.

 Optimising your content means checking that your headers, titles and page copy are all consistent with the information displayed on that page.
 You want to ensure that if your website is a baking supply shop, that you’re not creating misleading or confusing content – perhaps about shoes or furniture!
 Ensuring that your pages are cohesive, coherent and clear provides a simple and informative user journey throughout your website, and will ultimately help you rank higher on search engines.

-These tools will help inform your future decision making by providing data and analysis to show you where your website is at it’s strongest, and at it’s weakest.
-Each of these tools do different things, but working together can give you a holistic view of not only your organic traffic and your SEO efforts, but will also help you to gauge the effectiveness of your complete marketing strategy.
+Google Analytics, Google Search Console, Google Tag Manager – these tools will help inform your future decision-making by providing data and analysis to show you where your website is at its strongest, and at its weakest.
+Each of these tools does different things, but working together they can give you a holistic view of not only your organic traffic and your SEO efforts, but they can also help you to gauge the effectiveness of your complete marketing strategy.

-Something that will help inform your marketing, website and future iterations to your website is tracking tools.
+Something that will help inform your marketing, website and future iterations to your website is a tracking tool.
 Before you go live, make sure you have the following applications integrated as part of your website: